42Crunch/vscode-openapi/README.md

 ### Add new elements in the OpenAPI explorer

-1. In OpenAPI explorer pane, go to the section where you want to add a new element and right on the relevant node to open a context menu.
+1. In OpenAPI explorer pane, go to the section where you want to add a new element and right-click on the relevant node to open a context menu.
-2. Click the item you want to add from the dropdown list.
+2. Click the item you want to add from the list.

 ![Add new API path and verb](./images/Add%20paths%20and%20verbs.gif?raw=true)